stacksjs/nanofaker/docs/advanced/extending.md

 })
 ```

-Extending nanofaker allows you to create domain-specific fake data generators that perfectly match your application's needs.
+Extending ts-mocker allows you to create domain-specific fake data generators that perfectly match your application's needs.